icco/dotFiles/README.md

 ## Assumptions

 This repo assumes you are managing a variety of machines.
-It makes some trade-offs because it assumes you use a variety of machines.
+It makes some trade-offs because it assumes you use multiple machines daily.